 What’s important is that it will have come onto the radar at the right time in nine months’ time with zero further thought or effort.

 Here are some other actions that sprang from the same Christmas trip post-mortem and are now scattered around my calendar next Autumn;

-This quick calendar review is one of the exercises we do in our GTD Fundamentals seminars, and delegates often discover several otherwise uncaptured actions after just a couple of minutes.
+This quick calendar review is one of the exercises we do in our GTD Fundamentals seminars, and delegates often discover several otherwise uncaptured actions from just a couple of minutes of this activity.
 And, of course, while personal stuff has been the starting point for this article, a calendar review will apply just as much to work stuff; e.g.

 Give it a go – take one or two minutes to look back in your calendar and reflect on your past couple of weeks, both work and personal.
 Are there any triggers and actions to carry forward that are useful to add to your calendar or action lists?

 If things could’ve gone a little better, it’s an opportunity to fire off some tweaks into the future to make sure that next time they do.
 And if things simply went badly, it’s an opportunity to avoid a dog’s breakfast next time round.